ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 s.setIpAddress( {{ip}} );
 ```

-The IP Address should be a string:
+The IP address should be a string:

 ```java
 s.setIpAddress('127.0.0.1');